Nesrin Cavadzade: Biography

 She was awarded the International Antalya Golden Orange Film Festival for Best Supporting Actress for her performance in Güzel Günler Göreceğiz in 2011 and Best Actress in Kuzu in 2014.

-She is grandchild of the prominent Azerbaijani scientist, Mirmammad Cavadzade.

 Personal life

 Nesrin Cavadzade has been dating with Turkish actor Gökhan Alkan since November 2020.
 In June 2022 rumors started that the couple had separated.
+She is dating with since April 2024.